balazsgrill/temon/README.md

 * No code generation is needed - Grammar model is used at runtime
 * Structure of AST is not stictly connected to the domain model
 * Very flexible, regular expression based tokenizing
-* Uses a modified Earley algorithm instead of Antlr - supports full set of context-free grammar
+* Uses a modified Earley algorithm instead of Antlr - supports full set of context-free grammars
+  * Capable of recovering and partial parsing of erroneous imnput

 Current features